aweffr/learngit/git_notes.md

 - to diff the working tree and staged area:	git diff
 - to diff the staged area and HEAD(repo):	git diff --staged
 - to diff the working tree and HEAD:		git diff HEAD

+- git log: if the output message is to much, add: --pretty=oneline
+- git uses "362...e101" as the version id computed by SHA1 (radix==16), because it is a distributed version control tool.
+Using SHA1 will avoid the id conflicts.

+- To go to the old version:
+- HEAD represents for the current version.
+- HEAD^ represents for the last old version.
+- HEAD^^ 2nd; HEAD~100,go 100 times back.
+- Sample code: git reset --hard HEAD^

+- To go back to the current version: find the commit_id.
+- how: git reflog
+- tips: we can just type >=6 digits of commit_id and it will search and find the exact commit_id.

+- How it work:
+- HEAD is just a pointer which points to different commits.
+When we use reset, the HEAD points to the certain commit version.